 Lennox Outdoor Condenser With Copper Plate Fin Coil

-The most commonly type of condenser coil is the copper plate fin coil.
-They are used for cooling, heating, & dehumidifying.
-The essential component in a finned tubed heat exchanger are the finned tubes where seamless metal tubes are wrapped around the fins that helps increase the surface area necessary for transfer of heat cross the wall of the tubes.
-In a fined tubes heat exchanger it is the process liquid that is pumped through the tubes from one end which then moves through successive rows of tubes through the other end.
-During the process depending on the application the liquid idle picks up heat or loses the heat to the air or gas on the other side.
+The most common type of condenser coil is the copper plate fin coil.
+Plate-fin coils used for cooling, heating, & dehumidifying are an essential component in a finned tube heat exchanger is the finned tubes where seamless metal tubes wrapped around the fins that help increase the surface area necessary for the transfer of heat across the wall of the tubes.
+In a fined tubes heat exchanger it is the process liquid pumped through the tubes from one end which then moves through successive rows of tubes through the other end.
+During the process, depending on the application the liquid idle picks up the heat or loses the heat to the air or gas on the other side.

 Mircochannel Condenser Evolved From The Automotive Industry

-The Microchannel coil was developed from technology originally created for the automotive industry.
-One of the biggest advantages of Microchannel coils is that they are 39.9% smaller & more efficient than standard tube and fin coils.
+The Microchannel coil was developed from technology initially created for the automotive industry.
+One of the most significant advantages of Microchannel coils is that they are 39.9% smaller & more efficient than standard tube and fin coils.
 These coils also use 49.9% less refrigerant than standard tube and fin coils.
 Microchannel coils can also take a better beating than other coils.
-Microchannel coils can be cleaned with a high pressure without bending the fins.
-The main problem with Microchannel coils is that they have a reputation of leaking freon.
-Many HVAC manufactures that embraced this technology are now switching back to the copper tube finned coil.
+You can use a high-pressure water hose to clean the Microchannel coil without bending the fins.
+The main problem with Microchannel coils is that they have a reputation for leaking freon.
+Many HVAC manufacturers that embraced this technology are now switching back to the copper tube finned coil.